WSShawn/GAN/README.md

 We can see this time that the 2 functions are very close together.
 The Generator's objective function is increasing whereas the Discriminator's loss function is decreasing, but not at the same pace as before.
 More training will lead to better results.

+The implementation of DCGANs on the MNIST dataset can be found in the file DCGAN_MNIST.ipynb file in the src/ folder.

 # Extension : WGAN- Wasserstein Generative Adversarial Networks